Saturday, February 28, 2009 at 6:11 AM

 So Rodriguez is a liar and a cheat….
-But, given the public scandal he’s made of his personal life, nobody needed Sports Illustrated to out him as a steroid abuser to confirm this fact….
+But, given the public scandal he’s made of his personal life (hitting on as many blondes off the field as baseballs on it), nobody needed Sports Illustrated to out him as a steroid abuser to confirm this fact….

 NOTE: With her “gets” of Rodriguez, Sarah Palin and hero-pilot Chesley Sullenberger, Couric is slowly becoming the brightest star amongst the network anchors.
 Of course, no one could have predicted this given the way critics and many of her colleagues ridiculed “perky” Katie three years ago for leaving the soft couch of the Today Show on NBC for the hard chair of the Evening News on CBS.

 Phelps, 14-time Olympic champion, is a dope fiend

 Nothing demonstrates how strong an advocate former VP Dick Cheney was for the Bush Administration’s universally condemned tactics in the war on terror than the fact that he seems more determined than George W. Bush himself to defend them until the day he dies.